Glushiator/chat-tools/README.md

 This site now includes a web manifest so you can "Add to Home Screen" on most mobile browsers and run it like a standalone app.

+After the first visit, a service worker caches the app so it continues to work offline (address and weather lookups will simply show as unavailable).

 [No install needed, just open here.](https://glushiator.github.io/chat-tools/)